Illumina/strelka/docs/userGuide/README.md

 `${STRELKA_ANALYSIS_PATH}/runWorkflow.py`

 This script is used to control parallel execution of the workflow via the [pyFlow][2] task engine.
-It can be used to parallelize structural variant analysis via one of two modes:
+It can be used to parallelize small variant analysis via one of two modes:

 1. Parallelized across multiple cores on a single node.